jthambly/graalvm-mvn/README.md

 # Run as user

-This container will run as the User 'mvn' and UID of '1000'. <br/>
+This container will run as the user 'mvn' with the UID of '1000'. <br/>

-In running this you may need to make adjustments in either the host filesystem permissions, or build platform, to mount volumes.<br/>
+In running this you may need to make adjustments in either the host filesystem permissions or build platform, to mount volumes.<br/>

-<p>When using Google Cloud Build, the workspace permissions need to be adjusted to allow the mvn user to modify files/folders. <br/>
+<p>Note: If using Google Cloud Build, the workspace permissions need to be adjusted to allow the mvn user to modify files/folders.
 For example, Allen (2020) provides a means to change the file permissions to allow anyone (in the current build process) to modify files.
 This allows the container to access and modify workspace files/folders as required.<br/><br/>

 References:<br/><br/>